KimVanRenterghem/diagrammatically/README.md

 the base rules will be

-1. it should work for all programs
+1. it should work for all programs :thumbsup:
-1. it should  work with all languages and multiple langs mixed
+1. it should  work with all languages and multiple langs mixed :thumbsup:
 1. it should  be fast and learn new words
 1. it should  be close to the cursor in all times
 1. it should  be able to translate words/sentences